stevegeek/access_allow/README.md

 Permissions and access control gem for Rails.

-TODO: needs install generator for adding ability model and migration

 # Roles, Abilities and the permissions model

-Users can and should be assigned a `role` where a role is a named grouping of specific permissions (or abilities as we call them).
+Users should be assigned a `role` where a role is a named grouping of specific permissions (or abilities as we call them).
 Roles are configured in the application configuration.
-There are roles for `User` and `Admin` user types.
-The role for one user type cannot be used for the other user type.

 Abilities are named permissions that live inside a namespace.
 These are context dependant.
 For example we might think of the ability for being able to check out a shopping cart as `shopping_cart: :check_out` where `shopping_cart` is the